The Mori-Zwanzig formulation of deep learning: Analysis of the MZ equation

-In this way, $\Q_{m}\G(m,m-1)$ becomes a contraction in $L^2$, and therefore the MZ memory term in \eqref{MZDISCRETE2EXP} decays with the number of layers, while the first term (i.e., $\Phi_G(L,0)\bm q_0$) decays to zero.
-Indeed, if \eqref{contraction} holds true, then the norm of memory operator $\Phi_\G(n,m)$ defined in \eqref{PHIG} decays with the number of ``$\Q\G$'' operator products taken.
-For a neural network with $L$ layers, we can formally write the operator $\Q_{m}\G(m,m-1)$ as
+In this way, the operator $\Q_{m}\G(m,m-1)$ becomes a contraction, and therefore the MZ memory term in \eqref{MZDISCRETEEXP} decays with the number of layers, while the noise term decays zero. {Indeed, if \eqref{contraction} holds true, then the norm of memory operator $\Phi_\G(n,m)$ defined in \eqref{PHIG} (similar in \eqref{MZDISCRETEEXP_bis} and \eqref{MZDISCRETE2EXP} ) decays with the number of ``$\Q\G$'' operator products taken, i.e., with the number of layers.}